The latest

 Principles

 The FLA’s Principles of Fair Labor & Responsible Sourcing and Production provide foundational guidance on the fair and ethical treatment of workers.
-FLA-affiliated companies have committed to uphold these principles, even as they navigate this global crisis.
+FLA member companies have committed to uphold these principles, even as they navigate this global crisis.
 The principles include:

 • Top-level commitment requires that companies embed workers’ rights into their core operations at the highest levels of management and governance.